Skip to content

 MCP Server

-Herald includes a standalone MCP server in cmd/herald-mcp-server.
+Herald exposes its MCP server through the primary herald mcp subcommand.
 It speaks JSON-RPC over stdio, reads the configured SQLite cache, and uses the daemon for tools that must mutate mail or talk to IMAP/SMTP live.
+The legacy herald-mcp-server binary remains available only as a compatibility wrapper for older MCP configs.

 Terminal window